scherbdmitry/scherbdmitry/README.md

 ### Hi there 👋

+I’m currently learning programming
+And I’m looking for new job opportunities

+This page is under development and will be updated in the future...

 <!--
 **scherbdmitry/scherbdmitry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.